erikdejonge/puffin/README.md

 Puffin can instead execute a regular python file with the namespace of `lines`, `rows`, `cols`.
 Puffin executes this file as normal Python, without intelligent printing of any results, etc. This option is incompatible with -l and -r.

+# Extras

+Puffins are members of the family of birds Alcidae, Auks.